 I based my research mostly on ‘Getting teams done’, a practical guide for implementing Holacracy.
 Getting Teams Done is written in the style of ‘The Goal’ and ‘The Phoenix Project’.
-There’s a factional story of a team that makes the transition from a hierarchical way of working to a Holacracy.
+There’s a fictional story of a team that makes the transition from a hierarchical way of working to a Holacracy.
 This makes the book easy to read and digest.
-Apart from the book I did some interviews, read a couple of experiences with Holacracy and I consulted the official Holacracy website.
+Apart from the book I did some interviews, read a couple of experiences with Holacracy and consulted the official Holacracy website.

 How Holacracy works

 In Holacracy a team is called a circle.
 The Holacracy process has two mandatory meetings for every circle: the governance meeting and the tactical meeting.
 These meetings are supposed to happen biweekly and alternating.
 The difference with Scrum is that the meetings have a very strict process.
-In Scrum you’re free to optimize the process and only the input (what to inspect) and the output (what to adapt) of the meetings are defined.
+In Scrum, you’re free to optimize the process and only the input (what to inspect) and the output (what to adapt) of the meetings are defined.
 This gives Scrum much more room for continuous improvement.

 In Holacracy a role is defined as a set of mandates and responsibilities.
 They are the power and the responsibility to get things done.
 It’s much like a function description except that it’s not everything a person does in her a position: it’s just one of her roles.
-Unlike a function it also explicitly evolves.
-So as a person you might have multiple roles.
+Unlike a function, it also explicitly evolves.
+So as a person, you might have multiple roles.
 Or you might share a role with other people.
 The role definition is short and clear to everyone involved.

 Note that the role describes work that never finishes.
 It contains verbs that are infinitives.
 I think this role definition lacks empiricism.
 It would be better if there were a measure of success.
 How do you know if you’re doing your work well?
-What are ambitious goals you could achieve within your role that would really impress the rest of the team?
+What are the ambitious goals you could achieve within your role that would really impress the rest of the team?

 Holacracy has 4 predefined roles: